bgamari/ghc-wiki-import/records/overloaded-record-fields/implementation.md

 ```

-but this record update is rejected by the typechecker, even though it is perfectly sensible.
-The alternative is for me to generate the explicit update
+but this record update is rejected by the typechecker, even though it is perfectly sensible, because of [\#2595](https://gitlab.staging.haskell.org/ghc/ghc/issues/2595).
+The currently implemented workaround is instead to generate the explicit update

 ```wiki